shubhamkriitr/ml4hc_nlp/README.md

     ```
 ## Evaluation of saved classifier

-In the previous [drive](#raw-data-processed-data-trained-models) you can also find the language models we finetuned.
-To evaluate them and obtain accuracy and f1 scores you can uncompress the zip files, copy the contained folder into `resources/saved_models`, and run `src/transformer_pipeline.py` with the respective config in `src/experiment_configs/eval`.
+In the same [drive](#raw-data-processed-data-trained-models) you can also find the language models we finetuned.
+To evaluate them and obtain similar accuracy and f1 scores you can uncompress the zip files, copy the contained folder into `resources/saved_models`, and run `src/transformer_pipeline.py` with the respective config in `src/experiment_configs/eval`.
 _e.g._ for evaluating classifier_BERT.zip